Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/make_slides.md

 ---

-## Learning Goals of this Unit
+## Learning Goals of This Unit

-- Students understand the basic functionality of makefiles (timestamps, dependencies, update rules).
+- Understand the basic functionality of makefiles (timestamps, dependencies, update rules).
-- Students can read simple makefiles and know where to look for additional material for complex makefiles.
+- Read simple makefiles and know where to look for additional material for complex makefiles.
-- Students can write simple makefiles for small projects.
+- Write simple makefiles for small projects.

 ---